Patient with bulging disc

-Our mission is to provide patients with a one-stop service for all spinal conditions.
-We have a passion for spinal treatments and make sure that you have an accurate diagnosis and comprehensive treatment plan based on the most conservative treatment options.
+We have a passion for spinal treatments and will ensure that you have an accurate diagnosis and comprehensive treatment plan based on the most conservative treatment options.

-In our experience, a targeted approach to reduce inflammation, repair damage, reinforce stability and strengthen spinal structures can lead to healing thereby eliminating the need for major spinal surgery.
+Our experience also shows that a targeted approach to reducing inflammation, repair damage, reinforce stability and strengthen spinal structures can lead to natural healing thereby eliminating the need for major spinal surgery.
 However, we also undertake major surgery if required to do so.

 Dr Mo Akmal is an Internationally renowned specialist consultant orthopaedic surgeon, who oversees your entire pathway and provides the most effective, tailor made solution for your problem.